AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 >[!NOTE]
 >
-> Repository is available in the Left panel only for Cloud Services setup from 2511 onwards.
-For On-Premise setup, this feature continues to be accessed from the Editor interface.
+> Repository is available in the Left panel only for Cloud service setup from 2025.11.0 release onwards.
+For On-Premise setup, Repository continues to be accessed from the Editor interface.

-The left panel gives you quick access to Overview, Repository, Map collections, Bulk publish, Publish queue, and User preferences features.
+The Left panel gives you quick access to Overview, Repository, Map collections, Bulk publish, Publish queue, and User preferences features.
 You can expand the panel by selecting the **Expand** icon placed at the bottom-left corner of the interface.
 Once expanded, use the **Collapse** icon to collapse the panel.

 ![](images/home-with-repository.png){width="300" align="left"}